Last Updated on December 1, 2023 by Daniel Osakwe

 - As long as you’re not gaming, temperatures should be cool

-- It was mostly quiet when using Surface Laptop 4
+- It was mostly quiet when using the Surface Laptop 4

 Although I opened many tabs and streamed videos during the course of this review, the Surface Laptop 4 rarely got noticeably warm.
 When I played graphically demanding games like IO Interactive’s Hitman 2, it became hot enough to cause discomfort; even on medium to low settings, the 2018 game pushed the laptop hard, and I could feel the bottom of the laptop becoming noticeably warm in my lap.